Svartifoss & other beautiful Attractions in Skaftafell in South-Iceland

 People were living at Selið at least in 1832, but at that time the farm was moved up on the hill as the glacial river Skeiðará was playing havoc in this area.

-The last inhabitants, Runólfur Bjarnason and his wife Ólöf Sigurðardóttir, lived in this turf farm until 1946.
+The last inhabitants, Runólfur Bjarnason and his wife Ólöf Sigurðardóttir, lived on this turf farm until 1946.

-Most of the remaining turf houses in Iceland, not all though, are under the supervision of Þjóðminjasafn Íslands - the National Museum of Iceland.
+Most of the remaining turf houses in Iceland, not all though, now belong to and are under the supervision of Þjóðminjasafn Íslands - the National Museum of Iceland.

 Selið turf house in Skaftafell